 Type of Lights:

-- C9 LEDs: If you’re using the larger, more traditional C9 LED lights, running a strand for a whole 45-day season will only set you back around 25 cents.
+- C9 LEDs: If you’re using the larger, more traditional C9 LED bulbs, running a strand for a whole 45-day season will only set you back around 25 cents.
 Not bad for that classic holiday glow!

-- Mini LED Lights: For the trendy mini LED lights, keeping them on for six hours a day will cost you approximately 75 cents a month.
+- Mini LED Lights: For the trendy mini LED bulbs, keeping them on for six hours a day will cost you approximately 75 cents a month.
 That’s a modest price for that cozy ambiance.

 - Incandescent Bulbs: Now, if you’re sticking to the old-school incandescent bulbs, be prepared to pay a bit more.
 A strand with the same number of incandescent bulbs could cost around $2.50 for a month.